Thank you for joining us for the

-The Grand Champion, Senior and Junior Champions will be honored during the North Museum’s Annual Champions of Science Dinner with guest speaker, Maryland native, Jack Andraka.
+The Grand Champion, Senior and Junior Champions were honored during the North Museum’s Annual Champions of Science Dinner with guest speaker, Maryland native, Jack Andraka.
 Jack was the student winner of the 2012 Intel ISEF competition for his development of the 3-cent paper pancreatic cancer test.

-Student champions and first place award winners in their category will be invited to display their projects.
-The Champions of Science Dinner will be held on Tuesday, April 15, 2014 at the Lancaster Country Club.
-The Champions will present briefly on their projects and future plans in science.
+Student champions and first place award winners in their category were invited to display their projects.
+The Champions of Science Dinner was held on Tuesday, April 15, 2014 at the Lancaster Country Club.
+The Champions briefly described their projects and future plans in science.

 Outstanding Science Educator Award

 Annually the Board of Directors' Prize is awarded to a local science educator.

 We would like to congratulate Dan Daneker as our

 2014 Science Educator, Board of Director Prize Winner!